Housing

 Yet, housing instability is a persistent and growing problem; forcing families into overcrowded living conditions, unsafe neighborhoods, frequent moves, and homelessness.
 For these families, food is their most flexible resource and a necessary trade-off to keep a roof over their heads

-While seen as an affordable place to live, Texas ranks sixth among the worst states in the U.S. for affordable housing availability for extremely low-income renters.
+Texas ranks sixth among the worst states in the U.S. for affordable housing availability for extremely low-income renters.
 This crisis extends into rural areas, where 40% of households pay more than 30% of their income on housing.
+This means that if you make $40,000 a year you are paying $13,500 toward rent.
+This shortage is especially severe in high-opportunity areas – places with access to good jobs, schools, health care, and transit— where only 7% of affordable units are located.

+Sometimes, trade-offs between food, health, and health care aren’t enough.
+One unexpected medical bill or cut in work hours can trigger an eviction.
+And once evicted, it becomes harder for families to secure housing because even a dismissed eviction remains on a family’s record.
+This forces families into a cycle of continual displacement.
 For landlords, evictions can also be costly, involving legal fees, vacancy turnover, and lost rental income.
-Addressing housing instability not only supports tenants but also reduces the economic strain on property owners.
+Therefore, addressing housing instability not only supports tenants but also reduces the economic strain on property owners and landlords.

 Policy Roadmap